ashik-08/a10-gearshift-autos-client/task_description_10.md

 12. You Must implement Email and password based Authentication.
 This means, you will have to implement the Registration and the login page.
 Users should be able to toggle between Login and Registration view .

-> :warning: `Note:` Do not enforce `forget or reset password feature` and the `email verification method`, as it will inconvenience the examiner.
+> ⚠️ `Note:` Do not enforce `forget or reset password feature` and the `email verification method`, as it will inconvenience the examiner.
 If you want, you can add email verification/forget the password after receiving the assignment result.

 On the Registration page, display errors when: